Netflix/metaflow-service/services/ui_backend_service/docs/plugins.md

 }
 ```

-Following JSON describes different ways to register local plugins.
-Each plugin should already have folder under `services/ui_backend_service/plugins/installed` with the same name:
+The following JSON describes different ways to register local plugins.
+Each plugin should already have a folder under `services/ui_backend_service/plugins/installed` with the same name:

 ```json
 {